JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 at build time which you can find the at `build/js/packages/projectName/webpack.config.js`.

-The most common webpack adjustments can be made directly through the Kotlin Gradle DSL via the `kotlin.target.browser.webpackTask` configuration block in the `build.gradle.kts` file.
+The most common webpack adjustments can be made directly through the Kotlin Gradle DSL via the `kotlin.target.browser.webpackTask` configuration block in the Gradle build file.

 If you want to make further adjustments to the webpack configuration, place your additional configuration files inside a directory called `webpack.config.d` in the root of your project.
-When building your project, all JS files will automatically be merged into the `build/js/packages/projectName/webpack.config.js` file.
+When building your project, all JS configuration files will automatically be merged into the `build/js/packages/projectName/webpack.config.js` file.
 To add a new [webpack loader](https://webpack.js.org/loaders/), for example, add the following to a `.js` file inside the `webpack.config.d`: